 Auditory pathway

 The scala vestibuli is the semicircle shaped region above the scala media and contains perilymph.
 It is separated from the scala media by Reissner’s membrane.
 It receives the sound waves from the oval window, and sends them up to the apex of the cochlea (the helicotrema).
 Here the sound wave vibrations continue and head back down the cochlea via the scala tympani.
 The scala media lies between the scala vestibuli and the scala tympani and contains endolymph.

-The organ of Corti lies within the scala media.
+The spiral organ (of Corti) lies within the scala media.
 The scala tympani lies below the scala media, and is separated from the scala media by the basilar membrane.
-The round window is a circular window that moves out upon sound transmission.
+The cochlear window is a circular window that moves out upon sound transmission.

+Auditory pathway